nasir-007/IoT-Home-Automation/README.md

 ## ⚡ Features
 - ✅ Control 2 bulbs, 1 fan, and 1 water pump via IoT or manual switches
 - ✅ Automatic water pump ON/OFF based on tank water level
-- ✅ Rain sensor input to manage pump safety during rainfall
+- ✅ Rain sensor input to checkout during rainfall
-- ✅ Temperature & humidity monitoring with DHT11
+- ✅ Temperature & humidity monitoring with DHT11 sensor
-- ✅ Manual override with 4 physical switches or your mobail app
+- ✅ Manual override with physical switches or your remote device
 - ✅ Real-time IoT monitoring using ESP32 Wi-Fi

 ---